When you visit a new place, you may find yourself asking ‘what would it be like to live here?’

 Everyone is getting sick of me talking about Croatia.

-And it has only been a month!
-But it is now a part of my future.
+And it has only been a few months!
 I do not see myself moving there permanently, as my life and practice are here in Seattle.

 The only way I am able to do this is by having practiced the same guidance I give to each of my clients: Prioritize and fund what’s important to you.
 Repeat until the goal is realized.